 Each choice has an opportunity cost.
-The opportunity cost of earning 8*£3.57 £28.56 is that we don’t have time to study.
-This could lead to a lower Exam results, which could lead to lower future earning potential.
-Choosing to maximise our income in the short term (earning £30 a day) may reduce our lifetime earnings and could be a poor decision – unless working in a cafe doesn’t affect our future earnings.
+The opportunity cost of earning 8*£5.60 £44.80 is that we don’t have time to study.
+This could lead to poorer exam results, which could lead to lower future earning potential.
+Choosing to maximise our income in the short term (earning £45 a day) may reduce our lifetime earnings and could be a poor decision – unless working in a cafe doesn’t affect our future earnings.
 We may feel job experience more useful than an essay on allocative efficiency.

-The problem is that when making decisions about whether to study, work or pursue leisure, we may forget or ignore long term effects.
-Deciding to spend all our free time earning £3.57 is something we may regret later in life.
+The problem is that when making decisions about whether to study, work or pursue leisure, we may forget or ignore long-term effects.
+Deciding to spend all our free time earning £4.50 is something we may regret later in life.
 Economists suggest education is a merit good – meaning people may underestimate the benefits of studying.
-Underconsumption of education is an example of market failure.
+Under-consumption of education is an example of market failure.